jeremiah-shaulov/office_spirit_mysql/README.md

 ## Query parameters

-It's possible to substitute parameters inside SQL query.

-This library doesn't know to parse SQL.
-It delegates this job to MySQL server, that has built-in functionality for parameters substitution.

 ### Positional parameters

+You can use `?` placeholders in SQL query strings, and supply array of parameter values to be substituted in place of them.
+This library doesn't parse the provided SQL string, but uses MySQL built-in functionality, so the parameters are substituted on MySQL side.
-Values are substituted in place of `?` marks.
-Placeholders can appear only in places in SQL where an expression is allowed.
+Placeholders can appear only in places where expressions are allowed.

 ```ts
 import {MyPool} from './mod.ts';